scottpeterman/secure_cartography/README.md

 # Secure Cartography

 Secure Cartography is a secure, Python-based network discovery and mapping tool designed for network engineers and IT professionals.
 It leverages SSH-based device interrogation to automate network discovery, visualize network topologies, and merge network maps across multi-vendor environments.
+Some of these screens are only available in the v2 branch currently under development.

 ![Main Application](https://raw.githubusercontent.com/scottpeterman/secure_cartography/refs/heads/main/screenshots/ng/future.gif)